 Instead of doing cardio at the end of your workout, do weight training.
 Try doing continuous sets with a bar without breaks in between the exercises.

-This way, not only that you will burn more calories than you would burn while running on a treadmill you will also reduce the risk of your body using the muscle tissue as fuel which is the risk that comes with any cardio activity.
+This way, not only will you burn more calories than you would burn while running on a treadmill, but you will also reduce the risk of your body using the muscle tissue as fuel, which is the risk that comes with any cardio activity.

 This kind of workout works similarly to intervals since it activates a large number of muscles and stimulates the body to use more fat during and after the workout.